hackclub/infill/website/src/content/docs/printers/Hephaestus.md

 # Hephaestus
 Made by : Noah

-Total time: 2 hours 50 min
+Total time: 8 hours 50 min

-Time : `research: 1 hour 55 min,
+Time : `research: 2 hour 55 min,
-  readme: 55 min, `
+  readme: 1 hour 25  min, Fusion360: 4 hours 30 mins `

 Hephaestus is the god of artisens and craftsman. with this printer I want to be able to create cool things just like a artisen or craftsman would.